 Water is essential for survival.
 The ground trembling and shaking caused by earthquakes can crack or break the lines that bring fresh water to your house.
-You may have to rely two weeks or more on the water you have stored.
+You may have to rely for three days or more on the water you have stored.